 \section{Additional Qualitative Results}

 We provide more qualitative results in Figures~\ref{fig:appendix_qual_pick} --~\ref{fig:appendix_sdxl_last}.
-In Figures~\ref{fig:appendix_qual_pick} --~\ref{fig:appendix_qual_hpd}, we show images generated by SD1.5 from evaluation prompts (Pick-a-Pic v2, PartiPrompts, HPDv2).
-In particular, we use prompts that involves multiple objects or complex compositional relationships.
-For example, the prompt \textit{a real flamingo...} describes a complex relationship between objects: the \textit{flamingo} is reading a large open book, and \textit{a stack of books} is positioned next to it.
-While existing methods fail to accurately depict this relationship, our method captures the intended scene as described in the prompt.
+In Figures~\ref{fig:appendix_qual_pick} --~\ref{fig:appendix_qual_hpd}, we show images generated by SD1.5 using evaluation prompts (Pick-a-Pic v2, PartiPrompts, HPDv2).
+In particular, we use prompts that involve multiple objects or complex compositional relationships.
+For example, the prompt \textit{a real flamingo...} describes a complex relationship between objects: the \textit{flamingo} is reading a large open book, and \textit{a stack of books} is placed next to it.
+While existing methods fail to accurately depict this relationship, our method captures the intended scene described in the prompt.
 Finally, in Figures~\ref{fig:appendix_sdxl_first} --~\ref{fig:appendix_sdxl_last}, we present results for SDXL using prompts from the Pick-a-Pic v2 test set.